pponec/ujormKt/README.md

 ## Examples

-Let's have a simple domain model of employees and their departments, where every employee can have a supervisor.
+Let's have a simple domain model of employees and their departments, where every employee can have a superior.

 ![Class diagram](docs/DomainClassDiagram.png)